mtangemann/deepgazemr/README.md

 # DeepGaze MR

-This repository provides the video saliency model *DeepGaze MR* as proposed in the following paper:
+This repository provides the video saliency model *DeepGaze MR* and the meta-benchmark proposed in the following paper:

 ```
 @InProceedings{tangemann2020,